lens-protocol/react-native-lens-ui-kit/README.md

 ![React Native Lens](header.jpg)

 A React Native UI kit for Lens Protocol.
 Get started building with as little as 2 lines of code.
-Mix and match components to supercharge your mobile development lifecycle.
+Mix and match components to supercharge your mobile development workflow.

 ## Getting started 🚀